 The Bullock Amendment requires that two-thirds of the revenue from an income tax must go to reduce school property taxes.
-This could cut the local tax rate - in most school districts now \$1.50 per \$100 of property value for maintenance and operations (M&O) - to roughly 50 cents!
-The maximum M&O tax rate - also now generally capped at \$1.50 - must be reduced by the same percentage as total M&O taxes.
-If the income tax cut the property tax rate by 65%, then it would also cut the tax cap by 65%.
+This could cut the local tax rate from the projected rate of \$1.00 per \$100 of property value for maintenance and operations (M&O) to roughly 20 cents!
+The maximum M&O tax rate must be reduced by the same percentage as total M&O taxes.
+If the income tax cut the property tax rate by 80%, then it would also cut the tax cap by 80%.
 After the cap was cut, only the voters in a school district could increase their district's maximum tax rate.
 The Bullock Amendment then provides that the remaining one-third of income tax revenue could be spent, but only on education.